Dorit Kemsley Reveals The Secret Behind Maintaining Her Killer Bikini Bod

 When pressed for more detail, the fashionista responded that she is conscious to maintain a healthy lifestyle.

 “I like to eat healthy.
 I start my morning with hot water and lemon.
 Then fresh celery juice then coffee.
 I do some type of movement treadmill, a hike, yoga or Pilates and I’m on the go from the time I wake up until the time I go to sleep,” she wrote.
 “I have a treadmill and a trampoline in my bedroom.
-For the most part I eat healthy and clean but I believe in moderation.
+For the most part, I eat healthy and clean but I believe in moderation.
 If I have a naughty day I’ll be really good the next day.”

-Several fans teased Kemsley for championing moderation after famously using the catchphrase, “I believe in an excess of everything… except moderation” for her season 8 tag line, but many acknowledged that she seemed to have a reasonable approach to maintaining her health.
+Several fans teased Kemsley for championing moderation after famously using the catchphrase, “I believe in an excess of everything… except moderation” for her Season 8 tag line, but many acknowledged that she seemed to have a reasonable approach to maintaining her health.

 Kemsley also recently shared her favorite soup recipe on the Hallmark Channel‘s Home and Family website.
 The chicken and barley soup is packed with healthy ingredients like mushrooms, carrots, onions, and celery, and it doesn’t take all day to whip up.